Revisiting the Great Attractor: The Local Group's streamline trajectory, cosmic velocity and dynamical fate

 A key component of observational astrophysics is cosmography, the mapping out of nearby structures in the Universe.
 While this is most readily done using the luminosities at various wavelengths of galaxies and clusters, complementary information is provided by galaxies' \emph{velocities}, which encode their trajectories and hence provide information about their past and future.
 This is necessary to build a detailed picture of the dynamics of the local Universe and the components thereof.

 An important role in this endeavour is played by \emph{attractors}, massive objects or collections of objects which dominate the gravitational field in large volumes of space.
 As hierarchical structure formation proceeds, such objects become richer over time while surrounding regions---the voids---become emptier.
 The most obvious attractors are the superclusters readily visible to optical telescopes, including Virgo, Coma and Shapley.
-However other attractors are more difficult to identify, for example because they are located in the \ac{ZoA} behind the disk of the Milky Way, where dust obscuration makes optical astronomy difficult.
-Velocity information provides an effective means of identifying such structures, as infall toward them can be detected in unobscured neighbouring regions~\citep{Lilje_1986,Bell_1988,KraanKorteweg_2017,Courtois_2019}.
+However, other attractors are more difficult to identify, for example because they are located in the \ac{ZoA} behind the disk of the Milky Way, where dust obscuration makes optical astronomy difficult.
+Velocity information provides an effective means of identifying such structures, as infall toward them can be detected in unobscured neighbouring regions~\citep{Lilje_1986,Bell_1988,Pomarede_2017,KraanKorteweg_2017,Courtois_2019,Pomarede_2020}.

 An obscured structure of particular interest is the \ac{GA}, the focus of this paper.
 The \ac{GA} emerged in the late 1980s as a large-scale density enhancement inferred from peculiar-velocity surveys of galaxies, motivated by the need to explain the peculiar velocity of the \ac{LG} with respect to the \ac{CMB}~\citep{Smoot}. \citet{Dressler_1987} measured peculiar velocities of elliptical galaxies and fitted a bulk flow, noting that the Hydra--Centaurus region itself appeared to be moving toward mass concentrations beyond ${\sim}5000~\kmsec$.
 Earlier work by~\citet{Aaronson_1982} had already identified deviations from pure Hubble expansion, though without locating a definitive source for the observed motion.
 Similarly,~\citet{Lilje_1986} detected a significant quadrupolar tidal velocity field in the Local Supercluster caused by external density structure, with the dominant eigenvector pointing toward Hydra--Centaurus.
-Building on this,~\citet{Bell_1988} fitted an attractor model and identified the \ac{GA} as a large-scale overdensity at $(\ell,\,b) \approx (307,\,9)\,\deg$ and $cz \approx 4350~\kmsec$, located beyond Hydra--Centaurus in order to explain its motion.
+Building on this,~\citet{Bell_1988} fitted an attractor model and identified the \ac{GA} as a large-scale overdensity at $(\ell,\,b) \approx (307,\,9)\,\deg$ at a distance of $43.5~\Mpch$, located beyond Hydra--Centaurus in order to explain its motion.
 We shall later refer to this as the ``classical'' Great Attractor.